Best Laptop for Programming in 2020

 1. Acer Aspire E 15

 A good programming laptop doesn't have to cost you much, a fact that the Acer Aspire E 15 demonstrates well.
-The six gigabytes of dual memory is a little lower than we generally recommend for this type of laptop, but it's still capable enough to provide you with the memory you need for most programming projects, and the roughly $300 price tag makes this Acer laptop an especially appealing choice for those still learning the ins and outs of programming.
+The six gigabytes of dual RAM memory is a little lower than we generally recommend for this type of laptop, but it's still capable enough to provide you with the memory you need for most programming projects, and the roughly $300 price tag makes this Acer a strong contender among the best laptops for those still learning the ins and outs of programming.

-And while the central processor here is only an Intel i3, it's an eighth generation model, so it will give you significantly better performance than a prior gen. All told, the Acer Aspire E 15 is one of the best and most inexpensive laptops for programming, but if you want a laptop that can double as a gaming rig or perform complicated data analysis, you may want to go bigger.
+And while the central processor here is only an Intel i3, it's an eighth-generation model, so it will give you significantly better performance than a previous gen. All told, the Acer Aspire E 15 is one of the best laptops for programming, but if you want a laptop that can double as a gaming rig or perform complicated data analysis, you may want to go bigger with more RAM, a larger SSD or better graphics.
+If this sounds like you, then read on for more of the best laptops for programming.

 - Sports a battery life of up to 13.5 hours